Human-Nature is a collaborative knowledge exchange programme aimed at creating a more inclusive and sustainable future.

 • Delegation to Malaysia: In March 2024, seven UK artists and professionals took part in a delegation to Malaysia, to foster collaborations with Malaysian counterparts on creative responses to climate adaptation.
 Delegates came with experience on multi-disciplinary projects that raise awareness and advocate for local cultural rights and climate challenges.
 Learn more about the delegates.

-• Research: New research to be published in 2025, focusing on understanding how Malaysia's local community knowledge can offer alternative solutions to climate adaptation.
-The research will help to identify creative collaborations, long-term partnerships and fostering dialogues between Malaysian and UK arts sectors to address climate change.
+• Research: A new study, set to be published in 2025, will explore collaboration methodologies for international creative collaborations and research.
+The research aims to identify creative collaborations, long-term partnerships and fostering dialogues between Malaysian and UK arts sectors to address climate change.

-• Storytelling Fellowship: To be launched in 2025, the pilot fellowship programme will bring together two UK and two Malaysian artists to develop storytelling skills around art, climate change and community impact.
+• Storytelling Fellowship: To be launched in 2025, the pilot fellowship programme Time of the Rivers will bring together two UK and two Malaysian artists to develop storytelling skills around art, climate change and community impact.
 Hosted by one Malaysian and one UK organisation, the programme will promote creative collaboration, mentorship, and cross-border networks.
-See the two partners selected to co-deliver and host the Fellowship.
-[LINK]

 How will Human-Nature be delivered?

-We work globally to support artists, cultural practitioners, and underrepresented groups to utilise the value of arts and culture to address social and environmental challenges – creating a more inclusive and sustainable future.
-At the heart of our work are people and communities, aiming to develop long-lasting, equitable and mutually respectful relationships that are initiated locally.
+The programme will support artists, cultural practitioners, and underrepresented groups to utilise the value of arts and culture to address social and environmental challenges – creating a more inclusive and sustainable future.
+At the heart of the programme are people and communities, aiming to develop long-lasting, equitable and mutually respectful relationships that are initiated locally.

 Register your interest